andrewevans0102/overwatch-challenge/README.md

 4. `/src/app/models` any models used in the application

 ## Slack Integeration
 - The project includes a `slack integration` for team members.
-Connect with our team on [slack](https://overwatch-challenge.slack.com).
+Once you get registered, one of the admins can send you an invite to the slack channel.
 - The application uses Fireabase Cloud Functions to emit slack notifications (1) when users are registered and (2) when activities are created
 - The slack webhooks are also defined within the hosted project and are also environment variables in the open source repo
 - If you want to creat your own webhooks or use these, please contact the repo owner for more information